muhrifqii/dHisStoryGameAI/README.md

 # dHisStoryGame.AI

 > [!IMPORTANT]
 > This project depends on `ic_llm`, but in version `0.3.0` it does not have **assistant** role.
-The `0.3.0` version should be marked as incomplete since it is critical to have **assistant** role for a fine-tuned context-aware LLM model.
 This project will use a workaround to handle the missing **assistant** role type of message from `ic_llm 0.3.0`.
 Learn more about the difference between system & assistant message here: [openAI forum](https://community.openai.com/t/what-exactly-does-a-system-msg-do/459409/2)

+## Features

+- **Interactive Narrative:**
+  Experience an immersive, branching story set in historical locations.
+Your decisions guide the narrative, with each turn presenting creative options.

+- **Dynamic Story Generation:**
+  Leverages Llama 3.1:8B with a detailed system prompt that directs vivid, immersive storytelling.
+Narrative choices are presented as bullet-pointed options, and users can even propose creative alternatives.

+- **User-Specific Context:**
+  Each guest’s conversation history is stored in-memory (keyed by their unique Principal), ensuring personalized context without mixing different users' data.

+- **Automatic Summarization:**
+  To keep token usage in check, long conversation histories are periodically summarized, retaining the key decisions and context while reducing prompt size.

 ## How It Works